Workforce Development Program

 Lori Stockman

-Mrs. Stockman earned her Bachelor of Science in Education with a focus in Elementary Education from Edinboro University of Pennsylvania.
-She earned her Master of Art’s in Education with a focus in Curriculum and Instruction from University of Phoenix and also holds a Program specialist certificate in the area of English as a Second Language (ESOL).
-She is currently pursuing her Cooperative Education Certificate through Penn State University.
-Mrs. Stockman brings over 20 years of teaching experience to this program.
+Mrs. Stockman earned her Bachelor of Science in Education with a focus in Elementary Education from Edinburg University of Pennsylvania.
+She earned her Master of Arts in Education with a focus in Curriculum and Instruction from the University of Phoenix and also holds a Program Specialist certificate in the area of English as a Second Language (ESOL).
+She has recently earned her Cooperative Education Certificate through Penn State University.
+Mrs. Stockman brings over 25 years of teaching experience to this program